HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 	--gt : path where ground truth is
-	--output_dir : path where the user expects the output --train_sizes : comma-separated list of lengths for slicing the train set into subsets --pca_components [OPTIONAL] : number of PCA components to use, this is used to preprocess both train and test set.
+	--output_dir : path where the user expects the output --train_sizes : comma-separated list of lengths for slicing the train set into subsets --pca [OPTIONAL] : number of PCA components to use, this is used to preprocess both train and test set.
 					   If the data is already preprocessed either do not specify it or give 0 as input (DEFAULT=0) --w [OPTIONAL] : window size (DEFAULT=100)
 	--eps [OPTIONAL] : distance boundary for the generation of adversarial examples (DEFAULT=0.05)